top of page

 Publication: thepark.se/stardust-stories-initiative-has-launched/

-Follow for stories, tools, and updates from our work in social impact.
+Follow for stories, insights tools, and updates from our work

 NGO Stardust Impact works in alignment with the UN Sustainable Development Goals, focusing on social sustainability, and supports UNESCO’s Open Science Priority Area 1 — fostering a culture of open science and advancing public engagement.